Campbell Grayson: Career

 In late 2012, Grayson relocated to the US.
 As at 2014 Grayson was based in New York City, and was the touring squash professional at New York Athletic Club.
 Previously, Grayson was based in Boston, as the touring squash professional at Cross Courts Academy, in Natick.

 Grayson was a member of the New Zealand Sports High Performance Squad.
 Grayson also represented Auckland and the Herne Bay Club when in New Zealand.

 In 2020 Grayson retired from professional squash.

 Personal life

-Grayson participates in urban squash initiatives such as Harlem-based StreetSquash, which aims to improve the lives of inner-city children in Harlem through the game of squash; Grayson played for the Harvard Club of New York at the 2015 StreetSquash Cup.
+Grayson participates in urban squash initiatives such as Harlem-based StreetSquash, which aims to improve the lives of inner-city children in Harlem through the game of squash; Grayson played for the Harvard Club of New York City at the 2015 StreetSquash Cup.